smswithoutborders/SMSWithoutBorders.com/docs/FEATURES.md

 # Features

-This document contains all working features.
+This document contains all working features and assumes you have a development version of the project setup for testing.

 ## Sign Up